labplus-cn/mpython-docs/docs/en/extboard/parrot.rst

     Expansion pins are: P0、P1、P2、P3、P5、P6、P7、P11、P13、P14、P15、P16、P19(SCL)、P20(SDA)

 ..
 Important::
-    Be aware: Not to use the digital input P5 and P11 to avoid conflict as it was dedicated for USER A and B switch.
+    - Be aware: Not to use the digital input P5 and P11 to avoid conflict as it was dedicated for USER A and B switch.
+    - The built-in lithium battery provides only limited drive capability, if needed to drive more powerful devices or for long term stable applications.
+External USB is recommended for external power supply.

 **Speaker-Audio Playback**

     Built-in speaker to support audio playback.